BackofenLab/ShaKer/README.md

 ```

-Or type 'shaker' in your commandline and look at the instructions.
+To train a simple model you can also type 'shaker' in your commandline and look at the instructions.

 ### Installation